Graduate Studies in Business

 Non-degree-seeking students may be asked to meet the requirements expected of degree candidates.
 Class enrollment is on a space-available basis, giving priority to degree-seeking students.
 Non-matriculating students are generally limited to six credits in the MBA and MBL programs before they are expected to apply for admission.

-International Students: In some cases, additional English-language study may be recommended, although such coursework does not apply toward the MBA, MBA in Executive Leadership, MBA in Comprehensive Leadership or the MBL degree.
+International Students: In some cases, additional English-language study may be recommended, although such coursework does not apply toward the MBA, MBL, or either of those degrees combined with a concentration.

 Academic Policies